Dartvauder/NeuroSandboxWebUI/README.md

 * Easy installation via install.bat (Windows) or install.sh (Linux)
 * You can use the application via your mobile device in localhost (Via IPv4) or anywhere online (Via Share)
 * Flexible and optimized interface (By Gradio)
-* Authentication via admin:admin (You can enter your login details in the GradioAuth.txt file)
+* Authentication via admin:admin (You can enter your login details in the GradioAuth.txt file or in settings)
-* You can add your own HuggingFace-Token to download a specific models (You can enter your token in the HF-Token.txt file)
+* You can add your own HuggingFace-Token to download a specific models (You can enter your token in the HF-Token.txt file or in settings)
 * Debug logging to logs from `Install` and `Update` files
 * Support for Transformers and llama.cpp models (LLM)
 * Support for diffusers and safetensors models (StableDiffusion) - txt2img, img2img, depth2img, pix2pix, controlnet, upscale (latent), upscale (Real-ESRGAN), refiner, inpaint, outpaint, gligen, animatediff, hotshot-xl, video, ldm3d, sd3, cascade, t2i-ip-adapter, ip-adapter-faceid, riffusion and extras tabs